LSSTDESC/gen3_workflow/python/desc/gen3_workflow/README.md

 ```
 $ ln -s /global/cscratch1/sd/jchiang8/desc/gen3_tests/w_2021_12/gen3-3828-y1 .
 ```
-One can check that the repo is accessible via the butler with:
+Since the registry in this repo is backed by a postgres database, you'll need a file with db access credentials in your home directory at NERSC.
+Contact [jchiang87](https://lsstc.slack.com/team/U2LRMHKJ5) in LSSTC Slack to obtain these.
+Once everything is set up, you can check that the repo is accessible via the butler with:
 ```
 $ butler query-collections gen3-3828-y1 --chains tree
                       Name                            Type